from small one page howto to huge articles all in one place

 PREINIT

-dhcpcd is starting up and any pre-initialisation should be done.
+dhcpcd is starting up and any pr-initialisation required should be performed now.

 CARRIER